 Learn more about Postman Vault integrations.

-You need to first set up an OpenID Connect (OIDC) identity provider in HashiCorp Vault so Postman can access your HashiCorp Vault instance.
-To integrate Postman Vault with HashiCorp Vault, a Postman Team Admin or Super Admin needs to enter the OIDC client URL, JWT auth path, OIDC client ID, role name, and namespace for your OIDC identity provider.
+To enable Postman to access your HashiCorp Vault instance, you first need to set up an OpenID Connect (OIDC) identity provider in HashiCorp Vault.
+Integrating Postman Vault with HashiCorp Vault requires a Postman Team Admin or Super Admin to enter the following for your OIDC identity provider:

-You can follow the steps to create a KV secrets engine, and store static key-value secrets or versioned key-value secrets in it.
-Postman only supports KV secrets engines.
+You can follow the steps to create a version 2 KV secrets engine and store static or dynamic secrets in it.

 To set up the integration, you need to first set up an OpenID Connect (OIDC) identity provider in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.